Mavismeiwei/BlogProject/README.md

 # Vivi’s Food Blog

 Vivi’s Food Blog is a full-stack web application designed as a user-friendly platform for food enthusiasts.
-Developed between February and May 2023, it features a collection of recipes, user interactions, and real-time content updates.
+It features a collection of recipes, user interactions, and real-time content updates.
 Below are the highlights of the technologies and features incorporated into this project.

 ## Key Features